-The City of Philadelphia is ready to provide medical assistance, housing, and connection to our diverse community of immigrant service providers who can assist with an array of social services.
+Through our local Operation Allies Welcome PHL efforts, the City of Philadelphia is ready to provide medical assistance, housing, and connection to our diverse community of immigrant service providers who can assist with an array of social services.

 In Philadelphia, we know our diversity is our strength.
 We are a proud welcoming city that celebrates its vibrant immigrant community.
-Below, we’ve outlined a few ways residents can help with Operation Allies Refuge PHL.
+Below, we’ve outlined a few ways residents can help with Operation Allies Welcome PHL.

 How you can help